PhD Program Snapshot

 MPS is a dual major program and all students have a primary department affiliation.
 Students normally enter the MPS program in the Fall semester.
 Students can enter at other times by special permission (go here for admissions information).

-By the second year, students have found a dissertation advisor and formed a guidance committee.
-During the second year, students take one or more elective courses and start their thesis research.
+- Year 2: students find a dissertation advisor and form a guidance committee.
+Students take elective courses and start their thesis research.

-By the beginning of the third year, students take the qualifying exam for admission to PhD candidacy, which has oral and written parts.
-Research and seminar courses occupy the third through fifth years.
+- Year 3: by the beginning of the third year, students take the qualifying exam for admission to PhD candidacy, which has oral and written parts.

 At an early stage, applicants are encouraged to contact faculty in their areas of interest regarding potential openings in their laboratories.
 Not all faculty accept students every year.

-The MPS program does not offer Master’s degrees at this time.
+Note that the MPS program does not offer Master’s degrees.

 Go to the Coursework and Requirements page for information on MPS-specific courses and supplemental primary department requirements.